BS in Human Development and Family Science with Emphasis in Family and Lifespan Development

 Degree Program Description

-In the Family and Lifespan Development emphasis, students become familiar with theory and research about families and individuals across the lifespan.
+In the Family and Lifespan Development emphasis in HDFS, students become familiar with theory and research about families and individuals across the lifespan.
 Coursework focuses on bio-psycho-social development, family functioning, and interpersonal relationships in relevant settings such as at home, in child care, at school, and in the work place.
 Diversity is emphasized through examining multicultural families and diverse family structures and processes, and variations in individual development and relationships associated with such factors as gender, race, ethnicity, social class and health status.
 Opportunities are available for the practical application of theory and research in working with individuals, families, schools, and communities.

 Major Program Requirements